-A member of the National Association of Regulatory Utility Commissioners' (NARUC) board of directors and executive committee, Kjellander serves as President of the association and is a member of the subcommittee on Education and Research.
-He previously served on NARUC's Committee on
+A member of the National Association of Regulatory Utility Commissioners (NARUC) board of directors and executive committee, Kjellander is a past President of the association.
+He previously served on NARUC's Committee on Consumer Affairs and its Electricity Committee and is past Chair of the

-Consumer Affairs and its Electricity Committee and is past Chair of the Committee on Telecommunications.
+Committee on Telecommunications.

 Kjellander serves as President of the National Council on Electricity Policy, which is funded by the US Department of Energy and managed by NARUC.
-He is a member of the Federal Communications Commission's 706 Joint Board and has served as chairman of the FCC's Federal-State Joint Board on Jurisdictional Separations.
+He was a member of the Federal Communications Commission's 706 Joint Board and served as chairman of the FCC's Federal-State Joint Board on Jurisdictional Separations.